 Hosley graduated from East Stroudsburg University in Pennsylvania in 2007 where he was a two-year varsity starter on the volleyball team, and was twice named to the Athletic Director's Honor Roll.

-Upon his graduation from East Stroudsburg, Hosley relocated to the Capital Region where he has worked as a teacher and volleyball coach for the past four years.
+Upon his graduation from East Stroudsburg, Hosley relocated to the Capital Region where he has worked as a teacher and volleyball coach for the past nine years.
 In 2007-08 he coached the Ichabod Crane varsity girls and junior varsity boys, in 2008-09 he was the modified girls coach at Duanesburg, and in 2010 he served as the junior varsity coach at East Greenbush.